red-hat-storage/ocs-ci/conf/README.md

 * `admin_keyring`
     * `key` - Admin keyring value used for the external Ceph cluster
 * `external_cluster_details` - base64 encoded data of json output from exporter script
+* `rgw_secure` - boolean parameter which defines if external Ceph cluster RGW is secured using SSL
+* `rgw_cert_ca` - url pointing to CA certificate used to sign certificate for RGW with SSL

 ##### login